4GeeksAcademy/python-functions-programming-exercises/exercises/01-hello-world/README.md

 We are very excited to have you here !! 🎉 😂

-Click `next` on the top right of these instructions when you are ready to start.
+Click `Next →` on the top right of these instructions when you are ready to start.

 During this course, you will be learning the following concepts: